jibsen/wideint/README.md

 There is a `to_string()` function that converts a wideint to a `std::string`.

 There are operator overloads for stream input and output.
+You can disable these by defining `WIDEINT_NO_IOSTREAMS`.

 Alternatives